 The New Flexible

-I have always been an advocate for flexible working, whether part-time, job sharing, shift patterns, flexitime, working from home and freelancing.
+I have always advocated for flexible working, whether part-time, job sharing, shift patterns, flexitime, working from home and freelancing.
 My own experiences in the last 20 years have shaped my belief that the younger generation will embrace a more flexible approach.
-Employers will need to pay more; they will generally need to consider their employment packages and allow their employees a more flexible approach to their working lives.
+Employers will need to pay more; they will generally need to consider their employment packages and allow their employees a more relaxed approach to their working lives.

 As Mum’s and some Dad’s should we be forced to take on minimum wage jobs, our skills should be assets.
 But I wonder how many of us downplay our experience to get in the door (I know I have).
 Perhaps you feel pushed out of your job?
 Did you take on a minimum wage job to feed your family?